nappworks/nbit/README.md

 echo prefixSumAt3  # Outputs the prefix sum up to index 3
 ```

-## Contributing

-Feel free to open issues or submit pull requests if you find bugs or want to add features.

 ## License

 This project is licensed under the MIT License.